VivaanNK/data-science-project/README.md

-# data-science-project
-STD in females
+# -	Sexually transmitted diseases in females - a data science project